 - If there is any object located within this zone, whether it be a part of the fence, or near to the fence, that object needs to be removed or resolved.

 - Many pool owners do not understand why this is the case and want to see the legislation.
-Well this is the Clause – 2.2.1.
+Well these are the Clauses – 2.2.1 and 2.2.4.

-- This Clause states that it also applies to NCZ 1, 2 & 3 (these are located on or near a pool barrier, rather than a Boundary fence)
+- Clause 2.2.1 states that it also applies to NCZ 1, 2 & 3 (these are located on or near a pool barrier, rather than a Boundary fence)

 - In any case, the Clause states that “Within an NCZ, there shall be no handholds or footholds, objects or plants that can facilitate climbing.”